Use Physical Therapy to Restore Others to Wellness with a DPT Degree

 - Learn to care for patients holistically.

-- Prepare for specializations in orthopedics, neurology, cardiopulmonology, clinical electrophysiology, pediatrics, geriatrics, and sports medicine.
+- Develop a foundation for postprofessional specializations in orthopedics, neurology, cardiopulmonary rehabilitation, clinical electrophysiology, pediatrics, geriatrics, and sports medicine.

 - Join one of the fastest-growing sectors of health care.